samenn001/plantsy-support/README.md

 On your iPhone go to **Settings › Apple ID › Subscriptions**…

 ## 🔒 Privacy
 We never sell your photos or plant data.
-Full policy → [plantsy.app/privacy](https://plantsy.app/privacy)